CUCyber/presentations/networking/bettercap.md

 Bettercap is a powerful, flexible and portable tool

-* perform various types of MITM attacks against a network
+* Perform various types of MITM attacks against a network

-* manipulate HTTP, HTTPS and TCP traffic in realtime
+* Manipulate HTTP, HTTPS and TCP traffic in realtime

-* sniff for credentials and much more.
+* Sniff for credentials and much more

 ## Man-In-The-Middle